itTrident/helm-charts/charts/thehive/README.md

 $ helm delete my-release
 ```
 ## How to expose the application?
-Here application has been exposed using each Load Balancer for each application
+Here application has been exposed using each AWS Load Balancer for each application

 - Cortex
 ```